arjunkdave/arjunkdave.github.io/README.md

 To run the game:

-Navigate to repository here: https://github.com/olincollege/Turn-Based Clone the repository link into you terminal by doing this:
+Navigate to repository here: https://github.com/olincollege/Turn-Based

+Clone the repository link into your terminal by doing this:

 ```bash
 git clone https://github.com/olincollege/Turn-Based